gui2de/ppol768-spring23/Class Materials/week-07/README.md

 A few notes on this process :
 - We are changing the initials to netids to avoid duplication
+- We are creating two major branches for the repo : the `instructions` branch where you will be branching off to do your work, and the `main` branch which remains the main version of the repo where you merge all your work into
 - If you have pushed your branch and opened the pull request and you then make more changes to your work, you can push new commits to the same branch and they will get added to the same pull request.
 You do not need to create a branch everytime you work on github; only when you start a new feature (ie a new assignment), in order to isolate the changes you make related to that assignment, so they are easy to review on their own.
 - Remember to delete your branch on github AND on your local repo after you have merged your branch into main